 In any case, don't be intimidated by cooking octopus at home -- it's really much simpler than you think, and doesn't require any special tricks or equipment!

-- If your octopus is not pre-cleaned (all frozen octopus is pre-cleaned, and if buying fresh, you can ask the fishmonger to clean it for you): Wash and clean your octopus, removing the ink sac and internal organs by making a circular cut around the beak with a paring knife and pulling it away (the organs will come with it).
+- If your octopus is not pre-cleaned (all frozen octopus is pre-cleaned, and if buying fresh, you can ask the fishmonger to clean it for you): Wash and clean your octopus, removing the ink sac and internal organs by making a circular cut around the beak with a paring knife.
+Pull away the beak (the organs will come with it).

 - Once your octopus is tender, you can serve it in a salad (the short-cook method lends itself well to this) or mixed into a pasta or risotto.
-You can also grill it (my favorite method) quickly over a high flame, to crisp up the exterior.
+You can also grill it quickly over a high flame, to crisp up the exterior.

 |Nutritional Guidelines (per serving)|